 - Grandfatherly gay character, the Used Plant Man of Santa Fe (16)

-- Venerable old queen, retired as an artist and writer (8 and counting).
+- Widely unknown elder writer and artist, retired as an artist and writer (10).

-By now in mid-2020, my sporadic blog has accumulated well over a hundred posts running on about whatever clutters up the mind of this gay elder.
+My sporadic blog has now accumulated way too many posts running on about whatever clutters up the mind of this gay elder.
 It’s a bunch of egregious essays on my scandalous life and writing, esoteric art, intriguing historical ideas, and questionable philosophy.
 Browse its list on the right for some good reads.

 By the way, the florid figure in the page-banner above is the Aztec god Xochipilli, the Prince of Flowers, in an image I imagined for my 1993 book on the calendar–based on the style of Codex Nuttall.